 2.Molecular Composition of Insect–Plant Interactions

-Host complex perception, signal transduction, and defence counter defense at the molecular level regulate the interaction between the host and control it.
+Host complex perception, signal transduction, and defence counter defense at the molecular level regulate the interaction between the hosts and control it.
 Herbivorous insects detect the host plant through chemosensory receptors such as gustatory and olfactory receptor proteins, which recognize the host plant volatiles and secondary metabolites (Bruce and Pickett, 2011).
 Insects lay salivary effectors on the site of the bite that suppress the plant defense by suppressing the JA and SA signal pathway (Hogenhoutand Bos, 2011).
 Insect midgut and peritrophic matrix regulation controls allelochemical diet detoxification by cytochrome P450 monooxygenases (CYPs), glutathione S-transferases (GSTs), and carboxylesterases (COEs) (Despréset al., 2007).Plants protect themselves by triggering pattern recognition receptors (PRRs) to recognize herbivore-associated molecular patterns (HAMPs) and trigger the ensuing defense cascades like reactive oxygen species (ROS) production, secondary metabolite synthesis, and anti-digestive proteinase inhibitor sequestration (Mithöferand Boland, 2012).
 Insect epigenetic regulation via DNA methylation and histone modification is implicated in feeding behavior as well as adaptability to host plants (Bewicket al., 2019).
 Appreciations of such molecular interactions allow preferential targeting of the most valuable vulnerability of the pest to be addressed in some way.
 As a case in point, CRISPR gene editing or RNAi of chemoreceptor or salivary effector gene expression to render host location and feeding ability paralyzed.
 Omics-derived plant defense signal maps also aid in breeding resistant varieties.The molecular composition of insect–plant interactions, highlighting key components such as chemosensory receptors, salivary effectors, detoxification enzymes, and epigenetic regulators, is summarized in Table 1.

 3.CRISPR–Cas Tools in Pest Functional Genomics & Control